material-components/material-components-web/packages/mdc-ripple/README.md

 ### Using a sentinel element for a ripple

 Usually, you'll want to leverage `::before` and `::after` pseudo-elements when integrating the ripple into MDC Web components.
-However if you can't use pseudo-elements, create a sentinel element inside your root element.
+If you can't use pseudo-elements, create a sentinel element inside your root element.
 The sentinel element covers the root element's surface.

 ```html
 <div class="my-component">